Belle maman

 Belle maman (Step Mother) is a 1999 comedic French film starring Catherine Deneuve, Vincent Lindon, Line Renaud, Stéphane Audran, Idris Elba (in his debut), Françoise Lépine and directed by Gabriel Aghion.
 The title translates into English as "mother in law".

 Plot

 A comedy about the ideal dysfunctional family in modern France, the grandmother is a lesbian, her girlfriend is mentally unstable, her daughter is a free spirit and her granddaughter is a seriously uptight attorney.

-Antoine (Vincent Lindon) is all set to marry his pregnant girlfriend when he falls hopelessly in love with her mother, Léa played by the incomparable, Catherine Deneuve.
+Antoine (Vincent Lindon) is all set to marry his pregnant girlfriend, Severine (Mathilde Seigner), when he falls hopelessly in love with her mother, Léa played by Catherine Deneuve.
 The film is a fun and energetic romantic comedy with a couple of music scenes featuring Catherine Deneuve singing.